 At PartnerSPEAK, we value and respect the important of protecting your privacy and your personal information.
 PartnerSPEAK is committed to protecting your privacy and complying with the Privacy Act 1988 (Cth) and other applicable privacy laws and regulations.

 What is personal information?

-"Personal information" means any information or opinion, whether true of not, and wether recorded in a material form or not, about an identified individual or an inidividual who is reasonably identifiable.
-In general terms, this includes information or an opinion that personaly identifies you either directly (e.g. your name) or indirectly.
+"Personal information" means any information or opinion, whether true or not, and whether recorded in a material form or not, about an identified individual or an individual who is reasonably identifiable.
+In general terms, this includes information or an opinion that personally identifies you either directly (e.g. your name) or indirectly.

 What personal information do we collect?

 The personal information we collect about you depends on the nature of your dealings with us or what you choose to share with us.

 Below are some examples of personal information we commonly collect:

 Contact details such as email, address and phone number

 Information required as part of a recruitment or volunteering process

 bank account details